bnnyng/garden/content/Language is an embodied neuroenhancement and scaffold, after Dove.md

 Dove refers to the view that “Language is an Embodied Neuroenhancement and Scaffold” as “LENS theory.”

 LENS theory is one solution to the [[The symbol ungrounding problem asks how literal meanings are abstracted into arbitrary symbols|symbol ungrounding problem]].
-Language learning, which involves arbitrary connections between symbols and meanings, is an example of our capacity for flexible cognition (more thoughts on arbitrariness: [[20231225-arbitrariness-in-extended-cognition]]).
+Language learning, which involves arbitrary connections between symbols and meanings, is an example of our capacity for flexible cognition (more thoughts on arbitrariness: [[Arbitrariness in cognition]]).

 This theory accommodates both the role of [[Embodied cognition|embodiment]] in cognition and [[Meaning is constructed in an ad hoc way during cognition, after Casasanto]].